1998–99 Atlanta Hawks season: Off-season

+Regular season

-The Hawks played around .500 basketball with a 9–9 start to the season, then later on posted a 7-game winning streak in April, and won nine of their final eleven games.
-The team finished in second place in the Central Division with a 31–19 record, earned the fourth seed in the Eastern Conference, and qualified for the NBA playoffs for the seventh consecutive year.
+With the addition of Ellis and Long, the Hawks got off to a 6–3 start to the regular season, but then lost six of their next nine games, falling to .500 in winning percentage with a 9–9 start to the season.
+Ellis suffered a hernia injury after 20 games, and was out for the remainder of the season; he was replaced with second-year forward Chris Crawford as the team's starting small forward.
+However, after holding a 22–17 record as of April 13, 1999, the team posted a seven-game winning streak during that month, and won nine of their final eleven games of the season.
+The Hawks finished in second place in the Central Division with a 31–19 record, and earned the fourth seed in the Eastern Conference; the team qualified for the NBA playoffs for the seventh consecutive year.

-Steve Smith led the team in scoring with 18.7 points per game, while Mookie Blaylock averaged 13.3 points, 5.8 assists and 2.1 steals per game, and Mutombo provided the team with 10.8 points, 12.2 rebounds and 2.9 blocks per game.
-In addition, Alan Henderson provided with 12.5 points and 6.6 rebounds per game, while Ellis contributed 10.2 points and 5.5 rebounds, and Long played a sixth man role, averaging 9.8 points and 5.9 rebounds per game off the bench.
-Meanwhile, Corbin contributed 7.5 points per game, while Crawford provided with 6.9 points per game, and Johnson averaged 5.0 points and 2.2 assists per game.
+Steve Smith led the Hawks in scoring with 18.7 points per game, while Mookie Blaylock averaged 13.3 points, 5.8 assists and 2.1 steals per game, and led the team with 77 three-point field goals, but only shot .379 in field-goal percentage, and Alan Henderson provided the team with 12.5 points and 6.6 rebounds per game.
+In addition, Mutombo provided with 10.8 points, 12.2 rebounds and 2.9 blocks per game, while Ellis contributed 10.2 points and 5.5 rebounds.
+Off the bench, Long played a sixth man role, averaging 9.8 points and 5.9 rebounds per game, while Corbin contributed 7.5 points per game, Crawford, the team's starting small forward, averaged 6.9 points per game, and Johnson provided with 5.0 points and 2.2 assists per game.

 Mutombo and Blaylock were both named to the NBA All-Defensive Second Team, while Mutombo also finished in second place in Defensive Player of the Year voting, behind his former Georgetown University teammate, Alonzo Mourning of the Miami Heat; Smith finished tied in 16th place in Most Valuable Player voting, and head coach Lenny Wilkens finished tied in eighth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 1999 NBA playoffs, the Hawks faced off against the Detroit Pistons; despite losing Henderson to an eye injury in Game 1, and losing Crawford to a shoulder injury in Game 2, the Hawks defeated the Pistons in five games, but would be swept by the 8th-seeded New York Knicks in four straight games in the Eastern Conference Semi-finals.
-The Knicks would become the first #8 seed to reach the NBA Finals, but would lose in five games to the San Antonio Spurs.
-This season would also be the last time the Hawks appear in the playoffs until 2008.
+The Hawks finished 27th in the NBA in home-game attendance, with an attendance of 331,831 at the Georgia Dome, and the Alexander Memorial Coliseum during the regular season, which was the third-lowest in the league.